 The design of the structural floor should consider the vibration induced by typical foot traffic through the space.
-The aim of conducting a footfall analysis is to capture the dynamic performance of the floor plate when subject to an average person's walking frequency.
+The aim of conducting a footfall analysis is to capture the dynamic performance of the floor plate when subject to an average walking frequency of an average person.

-Walking frequency: It is important to consider the spatial arrangement of the floor plate as this helps to determine the walking speed and the number of steps that will be input into the vibration analysis.
+- Walking frequency: It is important to consider the spatial arrangement of the floor plate as this helps to determine the walking speed and the number of steps that will be input into the vibration analysis.
 Walking frequency is dependent on the expected length over which a person could walk without interruptions.

-For example, long straight corridors could experience many uninterrupted steps compared to an area with regular obstacles such as desks and seats.
-Future flexibility of the rehearsal space should also be considered when analysing the vibration of the structure due to footfall.
+For example, long straight corridors could experience many uninterrupted steps compared to an office space with regular obstacles such as desks and seats.
+Future flexibility of the office space should also be considered when analysing the vibration of the structure due to footfall.